h0ffayyy/SentinelDomainMonitor/README.md

 # Run with Azure Containers
 ![GitHub Workflow Status (with event)](https://img.shields.io/github/actions/workflow/status/h0ffayyy/SentinelDomainMonitor/docker-image.yml?logo=docker&logoColor=white&label=ContainerBuildStatus&labelColor=black)

 A Dockerfile has been provided to run this in an Azure Container Instance.
+I also recommend deploying the solution using the provided [ARM template](#deploy-to-azure).

 > **Note**
 > Please note that running this in an Azure Container Instance with longer domains is pretty slow.
 For my website, `aaron-hoffmann.com`, it takes about an hour to complete.
 For reference, a one or two letter domain only takes a couple mintues, and google.com took about 10 minutes.